 They’d expected a towering city like Orean or Gallontea.
 Instead, Home was built down into a steep valley; the trees cut off abruptly at the valley’s edge, where the grassy forest floor changed to a muddy downhill slope.
 Layers of mist hung over the city, but they could still make out the size of Home, how massive it was.
 Bigger than Gallontea, bigger than Orean.
 Bigger than both cities combined.

-“How many oanai live here?” Íde asked, voice stained with awe as she stared out at the hundreds of thousands of clay brick buildings.
+“How many oanai live here?” Íde asked, voice stained with awe as she stared out at the sea of clay brick buildings.

 “Only six thousand or so.”